 Pro Tip: Drone shots are all the buzz these days, a property can look extremely gorgeous when seen through the eyes of the clouds.
 Especially if it has a water body or a pool attached, a drone shot is a must.
 You can actually even record the vibe of a property using time lapse.

 You can also give your clients a truly unique perspective, with video testimonials.
 This is specifically for you as a brand.
 You can include snippets of your previous customers and clients at the end of every listing video.
-This establishes trust, and gives the potential buyer an inside view into your brand.
+This establishes trust and gives the potential buyer an inside view of your brand.